M0rtale/RustyDX/README.md

 This instance doesn't utilize any of the writing mechanism, just to avoid impurity checks that EAC and facepunch might have implemented.

 Credit: https://github.com/DragonQuestHero/PUBG-ESP for backbone.

+# UPDATE 7/5/2020

+IDFK when this was from but eh whatever, take whatever u need from this.
+Update the offset and this will work on Tarkov.